aws-samples/aws-s3-copy-sync-using-batch/README.md

         + `aws ec2 describe-security-groups --filters Name=vpc-id,Values=$(aws ec2 describe-vpcs --filters Name=isDefault,Values=true --query "Vpcs[].VpcId | [0]" ) --query "SecurityGroups[].GroupId"`

 ### Cloudformation Template
+* Create a stack from the cloudformation template from the `cfn` directory.
+This creates an environment identical to the one in this guide.
+* From the commands above, you will need to pass subnetId(s) and security group ID(s) as parameters to create the stack
+* Once creation is complete, you can follow the rest of the guide below, namely:
+    - You can build and push a the Docker image to ECR
+    - Once pushed, you can run Batch sync/copy jobs for objects within the S3 bucket the cfn creates.

 ## ECR Image
 The ECR Image contains our application logic to sync/copy S3 files based on the csv input.
 This is done in the python script `s3CopySyncScript.py`.
 Based on the CSV input, it will perform a [managed transfer using the copy api](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.copy) if a file is given as a source/destination.
 If a prefix is given as source/destination, it will use the [AWS CLI to perform an aws s3 sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html).